zackmwheeler/CRM-Sales-Dashboard-Project/README.md

 #### Added Filters:

 Here I added two filters to be used.
-One for selecting the 'regional_office' and the other for 'manager'.
+One for selecting the `regional_office` and the other for `manager`.

 Final Product: